Schrausser/The_Nuremberg_Chronicle_1493_Sources/README.md

 # The_Nuremberg_Chronicle_1493_Sources
-Literature sources to the Nuremberg Chronicle, fol.
+Literature sources for the Nuremberg Chronicle, fol.
 Ir to VIIr.

 See e.g. Janko, [2002](http://www.jstor.org/stable/20191519).